clydeshaffer/GameTankEmulator/README.md

 The blitter can also be used to draw rectangles of solid color, or to skip copying pixels with value 0x00 to treat them as transparent.

-**Note:** The emulated blitting engine copies sprites relatively instantly, but the actual hardware copies at a rate closer to 1 pixel per CPU clock cycle.

 ### Audio:

 Audio is produced by a second 6502 connected to an 8-bit DAC and 4K of dual-port RAM.
 The main processor can write programs to the Audio RAM from 0x3000 to 0x3FFF, and trigger interrupts on the Audio Processor by writing to certain registers.